kenya-sk/deep-individual-tracker/README.md

     * 7 layer CNN. this model learns an equation that converts **each pixel** of input image into a density map.

-7. estimation_pixel.py
+7. estimate_pixel.py
-    * using the learned model(cnn_pixel.py), estimate the value of the density map for each pixel.
+    * using the learned model(cnn_pixel.py), estimate the value of the density map for each pixel. after that, clustering by MeanShift.